mtreanor/csc470-fall2023/assignments/04_flight.md

 # Assignment 4: Flight Simulator OR Platformer OR Both!?!

 ## Due
-Friday October 31st at 12:55pm.
+Tuesday October 31st at 12:55pm.

 ## Description
 For this game, your grade depends on your ambition!
 For a maximum grade of a B (8/10), you have a choice of either creating a flight simulator, or a platformer, and completing at least two "challenges" (details below).